|

 Examples of this kind of operation are: the mechanism used to navigate

-elements and Form
+between List elements and Form items, the

-elements, moving an insertion position
+selection of List elements, moving an insertion position

 within a text editor, and so forth.
 Some devices do not allow the